ni/nimi-python/docs/nidcpower/functions.rst

-    .. note:: This function is not supported on all devices.
+    .. note:: This method is not supported on all devices.